ONSdigital/eq-questionnaire-validator/README.md

 ## Setup

-In order to run locally you'll need Node.js, poetry and pyenv installed.
+In order to run locally you'll need Node.js, poetry and python installed.
+It's recommended that python is installed via pyenv but pyenv is optional.

 ### Install NVM and pyenv